Big Hokkaido Table Lamp

 Manufacturer: Le Dauphin, Saint Marcellin, France.

-Other models: Exists also in a smaller version, you can find it here on Vintageinfo.
+Other models: This big Hokkaido table lamp exists also in a smaller version, you can find it here on Vintageinfo.

 The drawing has similarities with the works made by Tsuchiya Koitsu (1879-1949).
 But it’s probably a copy or an interpretation that we couldn’t find by some other artist.
 Information about it is welcome.